Burwell, Cambridgeshire: Barn Fire

 On 8 September 1727, a travelling puppet show was filled with onlookers in a Burwell barn in what is now Cuckolds Row, near the centre of the village.
 The doors were nailed shut to stop further people getting in, an act that led to tragedy.
 Richard Whittaker, a hostler employed by the owner of the barn came back to feed the horses.
-He seems to expect to be admitted free but was not.
+He seems to have expected to be admitted free but was not.
 He made his way to the stable, clambered over a partition with a candle lantern and peered in to watch.
 The candle set fire to the hay within.
 It was reported that with no way to escape, 80 of the 140 people inside perished in the ensuing blaze.
 Whittaker was tried at Cambridge Assizes in 1728, but acquitted.